-A legal review of the initial proposal conducted by the NSCSW's legal team led by Ryan Baxter at McInnes Cooper revealed the following assessment of the Clinical Proposal.
+A legal review of the initial proposal conducted by the NSCSW's legal team at McInnes Cooper revealed the following assessment of the Clinical proposal

 Mental health diagnosis is a controlled act.
 The authority to perform a controlled act is grounded in a profession's applicable legislation.
 Customarily, mental health diagnoses were carried out by physicians and psychologists.